msjimc/RunningWindowsProgramsOnLinux/archLinux.md

 and rerun winecfg.

-## Installing Winetricks and a .Net runtime
+## Installing Winetricks and .Net runtime

 Winetricks can be installed with the command: